luiscarlosjunior/luiscarlosjunior/README.md

 ### Hi there, I'm Luis Caparroz Santos 👋

 Ph.D. student and MSc in CS.
 Passionate about algorithms and research.
-Developer Project .Net at GFT Tech.
+Professor University and Developer Project .Net at GFT Tech.

-- I’m currently learning more about metaheuristics and otimization problems.
+- I’m currently learning more about metaheuristics, otimization problems, data science and code clean.

 > The math of time is simple.
 You have less than you think and need more than you think. - Kevin Ashton